Information for Australians

 Australians planning to travel to Myanmar

-All enquiries by Australians planning to travel to Myanmar should be directed to the local Myanmar Embassy to seek advice on travel arrangements and to submit a visa application.
+All Australians planning to travel to Myanmar should contact their local Myanmar Embassy to seek advice on travel arrangements and to submit a visa application.